Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices: Explicit formulas for a spherical nanoparticle

-We emphasize that the above proposition can be applied to nanoparticles with arbitrary shape and the form of equation \eqref{eq:eigsphere} is chosen mainly for the purpose of explicit calculation.
-By Proposition \ref{prop:ledingqua}, once we obtain the nontrivial solutions to the system \eqref{eq:eigsphere} and the associated $k^2$, we can determine the eigenstructure of $\kbdd$.
+We should emphasize that Proposition \ref{prop:ledingqua} above applies to nanoparticles with arbitrary shape and the form of the equation \eqref{eq:eigsphere} is chosen mainly for the explicit calculation for the spherical nanoparticle.
+It is clear that once we obtain all the nontrivial solutions to the system \eqref{eq:eigsphere} with $D = B(0,1)$ and the associated $k^2$, we can determine the eigenstructure of $\np_{B(0,1)}^{\rm d,d}$.